 Reviewer Erika Schad, LCP, CWLC

-You agreed to go to a party, but as the hour approaches you find yourself getting restless.
-You're easily irritated and maybe inexplicably angry at everything and everyone.
+You agreed to go to a party with your best friend, but as the hour approaches, you find yourself getting restless.
+You're increasingly becoming irritated and inexplicably angry at everything and everyone.
+You think to yourself, "How could she put me through this?
+She knows I hate groups of people and small talk with strangers!"
 Then, at the last minute, you call and cancel and the feelings of relief wash over you.
-Although you begin to experience a sense of relief, you begin to experience little shame and guilt.
+And although you begin to experience relief, you begin to feel a little shame and guilt too.
 If this sounds familiar, read on.
 You might be battling more than simple introversion - here's how to know if you have social anxiety as well.

 How to Know If You Have Social Anxiety

 Social anxiety is anxiety that is triggered by social situations.
 While most people might feel a little shy walking into a situation where they don't know anyone or standing before a group of people to give a presentation, social anxiety goes a little deeper.
 It's the fear of others judging you and viewing you in a negative light.
 Believing that this is what will inevitably happen.
 This fear can make someone with social anxiety feel extremely self-conscious, inferior and uncomfortable to an alarming degree.
 It may also lead to panic attacks.
 While most people probably tend to think of social situations where it would arise as being at a party or giving a speech, it can also be triggered by other social situations such as:

 - Meeting a close friend for coffee